enisdenjo/graphql-ws/PROTOCOL.md

 A client should be prepared to receive (and ignore) IDs for operations for which it has previously sent a `Complete` message to the server.

-Note: Errors that occur during regular processing should result in a `Next` message with a non-empty `errors` member in its `payload` followed by a `Complete` message.

 ```typescript
 import { GraphQLError } from 'graphql';